-Donate Life New York State’s Board of Directors is comprised of individuals dedicated to supporting our mission to increase organ, eye, and tissue donation in New York State through collaborative advocacy, education, promotion, and research.
+Donate Life New York State’s leadership is comprised of individuals dedicated to supporting our mission to increase organ, eye, and tissue donation in New York State through collaborative advocacy, education, promotion, and research.
 Our goal is to ensure a transplant for every New Yorker in need.

 Mark J. Simon